brains-tsukuba/meikei-corporate-page/README.md

 # Login Info

 To login, open up  <a href="http://localhost:8080/wp-admin" target="_blank" rel="nofollow">localhost:8080/wp-admin</a>.
-Use info below to login.
+Use info below to login. *Change them in the first Login!!*

 User: root